 Call your other service providers to ask if there are any ways to lower your bills, and check with your home and auto insurance companies to see if there are any discounts or savings you’re eligible to receive.
 A little negotiating might save you hundreds of dollars over the course of the year, said Conway.

-If you’ve resolved to make health and lifestyle changes this year, you might be considering a gym membership.
+If you’ve decided to make health and lifestyle changes, you might be considering a gym membership.

 “But joining the gym could set you back on your other resolution of getting your finances in order,” said Conway.
 “On average, people spend about $58 a month on a gym membership.
-But according to Statistic Brain, 67 percent of those memberships go unused.”
+But according to Statistic Brain, 67% of those memberships go unused.”

 There are plenty of free ways to exercise, including walking, jogging outdoors or downloading workout videos from YouTube at home.
 Also, take inventory of other services, subscriptions or memberships you’ve paid for but aren’t using frequently enough to justify the cost and cancel them.